2026 Antiguan general election: Senate

+Events of the 16th legislature

-For most of 2023, the Labour Party suffered significant losses, losing both the 2023 Barbuda Council election and St. Mary’s South by-elections in landslides.
+Later in 2023, the Labour Party suffered a significant loss, losing in St. Mary's South by-election by a landslide.
+It also continued to fail to win a seat in the 2023 Barbuda Council election.
 The discontent with the Labour government lasted until July 2024, when UPP MP Anthony Smith left the party and was appointed to the Labour Party government the following day.
 This sparked a credibility crisis for the UPP, with internal dysfunction being revealed to the public and many calls for the party leadership to resign.
 Following the assassination of independent St. Peter MP Asot Michael in November 2024, the Labour Party was able to emerge victorious with about three-fourths of the vote.
-This credibility crisis is considered to have ended with the controversial 2025 Barbuda Council election, with resulted in the BPM winning all seats up for election.
+The Labour Party continued to fail to win a seat in the controversial 2025 Barbuda Council election, resulting in the BPM keeping to win all seats up for election.
 The Prime Minister stated that the country was ready for a general election in a rally on 23 March 2025, and in the council election's aftermath, informal campaigning commenced.

 Due to repeated delays of the 2021 census until June 2025, the Constituency Boundaries Commission had originally proposed updating constituency boundaries based on voter registration counts.
-The constituency boundaries have not been changed since the 1980s and constituency populations vary in the thousands.
+The constituency boundaries have not been changed since 1984, and constituency populations vary in the thousands.
+Review commenced in November 2025 although redistricting was not completed in time for the election.
+In February 2026, long-time representative Robin Yearwood resigned from parliament, triggering a by-election in a seat that had been solidly safe for the ABLP for nearly fifty years until a slim majority in the 2023 election.
+The ABLP candidate Randy Baltimore ended up winning in a landslide on 16 March 2026, although his swearing-in was delayed due to eligibility concerns.
+This victory caused various political scientists to recommend that Pringle resign from party leadership and Browne call for a general election, which Browne did on 21 March.

 Electoral system

-As of March 2025, there are seventeen single-member constituencies in Antigua and Barbuda, with members of the House of Representatives being elected by first-past-the-post voting.
+As of March 2026, there are seventeen single-member constituencies in Antigua and Barbuda, with members of the House of Representatives being elected by first-past-the-post voting.
 There are sixteen constituencies on Antigua and one on Barbuda.
 In order to vote in Antigua and Barbuda, one must be an Antiguan and Barbudan citizen or the citizen of a Commonwealth country who is permanent resident in the country.
 One must also be aged eighteen or older and registered to vote with the Antigua and Barbuda Electoral Commission.